Events

 • From 25 November to 24 December 2026, Dresden:

 The celebration aims to foster greater understanding and visibility of Jewish culture through concerts, exhibitions, theatre productions, film screenings, public lectures, and interfaith dialogues.
-From Dresden to Leipzig, Chemnitz to Görlitz, institutions and cultural venues will collaborate to present programs that explore Jewish history, art, and thought—past and present.
+From Dresden to Leipzig, Chemnitz to Görlitz, institutions and cultural venues collaborate to present programs that explore Jewish history, art, and thought—past and present.

-A central focus will be placed on Jewish life in Saxony through the centuries, from the flourishing of Jewish communities in the Middle Ages to their tragic destruction during the Nazi era, and the resilient rebuilding of Jewish life in post-war and modern times.
-Visitors and locals alike will have the chance to engage with exhibitions on Jewish intellectuals, artists, musicians, and entrepreneurs who helped shape Saxon society.
+A central focus is placed on Jewish life in Saxony through the centuries, from the flourishing of Jewish communities in the Middle Ages to their tragic destruction during the Nazi era, and the resilient rebuilding of Jewish life in post-war and modern times.
+Visitors and locals alike have the chance to engage with exhibitions on Jewish intellectuals, artists, musicians, and entrepreneurs who helped shape Saxon society.

 Looking for an event?